 Note: This section applies specifically to those sending pull requests to any repositories under the TastyIgniter organization.

-Minor features that are fully backwards compatible with the current TastyIgniter release may be sent to the latest stable branch.
+Minor features that are fully backward compatible with the current release may be sent to the latest stable branch.

-Major new features should always be sent to the
+Major new features or features with breaking changes should always be sent to the

 git clone https://github.com/tastyigniter/TastyIgniter.git cd TastyIgniter # Set up a Composer path repository for TastyIgniter packages composer config repositories.0 path "packages/*" git clone https://github.com/tastyigniter/flame.git packages/flame git clone https://github.com/tastyigniter/ti-ext-frontend.git packages/frontend # etc